What is COPD?

 To Find an Pulmonologists Near You Call

-Recent research has pointed to lung volume reduction as a treatment for advanced COPD.
-Lung volume reduction can be achieved surgically or non-surgically, depending on the patient’s condition, with the goal being to keep the airways open and make breathing easier.
+Recent research points to lung volume reduction as a treatment for advanced COPD.
+Lung volume reduction is done both surgically and non-surgically, depending on the patient’s condition.
+The goal being to keep the airways open and make breathing easier.

 Baldwin Publishing, Inc. Copyright indicia (© 2007 – 2017 Baldwin Publishing, Inc.).
 All rights reserved.

 Health eCooking® Trademark indicia (® Health eCooking is a registered trademark of Baldwin Publishing, Inc.)